College Football Hall of Fame damaged in Atlanta protests - WHIZ News

 It is part of a hub of downtown tourist attractions that also includes the Georgia Aquarium, the World of Coca-Cola, CNN Center, the National Center for Civil and Human Rights, and a giant Ferris wheel.

-That area became the epicenter of Atlanta’s protests over the death of George Floyd.
+That area became the epicenter of Atlanta’s protests over Floyd’s death.
 Thousands of people jammed the streets, clashing with police and damaging businesses.

 The Hall of Fame had been making plans to reopen after shutting down in mid-March because of the coronavirus pandemic.
 Beaudin said those plans likely will be pushed back because of the time needed to make repairs.